Blue Division: Portuguese volunteers

 Like Spain, Portugal under the Salazar regime remained neutral during World War II in agreement with the United Kingdom in accordance to the Anglo-Portuguese Treaty of 1373 and more openly sympathized with the Western Allies.
-There was, however, some popular anti-communist sentiment, and 150 Portuguese volunteers served unofficially in the Blue Division.
-However, most had roots in Spain or had already fought on the Francoist side in the Viriatos division during the Spanish Civil War.
+There was some popular anti-communist sentiment, and 150 Portuguese volunteers served unofficially in the Blue Division.
+However, most had roots in Spain or had already fought on the Francoist side in the Viriatos Division during the Spanish Civil War.
 The Portuguese served in Spanish units and had no separate national presence.

 War cemetery

 1,900 soldiers of the Blue Division are buried in the war cemetery in Veliky Novgorod.